ppl-kelompok-1/campus-event-hub/packages/server/RBAC_SETUP.md

 ### Roles & Permissions

 - **superadmin**:
-  - CRUD operations on all users (including admins)
+  - CRUD operations on all users (including admins and other superadmins)
-  - Can assign roles: admin, user
+  - Can assign roles: admin, user (cannot create other superadmins via API)
-  - Full system access
+  - Full system access and highest privilege level

 - **admin**:
   - CRUD operations on users (role: user only)